-Student records may be withheld by the Office of Records and Registration when directed by the appropriate University officials.
-The release of academic transcripts or a diploma may be held for a period of time.
-More specifically, an official academic transcript or diploma will not be released if tuition or other charges remain unpaid to the University.
-The Office of Student Services determines when a student's record should be placed on hold for disciplinary reasons, the Business Office determines when a student's record should be placed on hold for financial reasons.
-Records and Registration determines when a student's record should be placed on hold for academic reasons.
-A student's record is automatically withheld during the grade appeal process.
+Student records may be withheld by Records and Registration when directed by the appropriate University officials.
+The ability to register for courses or the release of academic transcripts or diploma may be held for a period of time.
+More specifically, an official academic transcript or diploma will not be released, and a student cannot register for courses if tuition or other charges remain unpaid to the University.
+Additionally, a student cannot register for courses while the hold is on their record.
+The Office of Student Services determines when a student's record should be placed on hold for disciplinary reasons and the Business Office determines when a student's record should be placed on hold for financial reasons.